-Albert Einstein was one of the hundreds of thousands of young people to have earned 'pocket money' by working at the Oktoberfest.
-In 1908, aged 17, he screwed in some of the first electric light bulbs for one of the festival's tents.
+Albert Einstein was one of the hundreds of thousands of young people to have earned "pocket money" at the Oktoberfest.
+In 1896, aged 17 and working for his father's company, he screwed in some of the first electric light bulbs for one of the festival tents.

 2.96 million kWh of electricity is used during a present day Oktoberfest, enough to provide 52 years of power for a family of four.

 Still a typically Bavarian celebration the first Oktoberfest was a horse race with no connection to beer.
 Held on October 17, 1810, on fields in front of the city gates it commemorated the marriage five days previously of Crown Prince Ludwig, later King Ludwig I, and Princess Therese of Saxe-Hildburghausen.

 Later these fields were known as Theresa's fields, Theresienweise, now shortened to "Weisn", and the festivities were repeated one year later with an agricultural show as well as the original horse race, which signaled the end of the festival and remained a custom until 1960.

 After the traditional Saturday procession to Theresienwiese, led by the Mayor of Munich and the city's symbol Muenchner Kindl, together with landlords, breweries, showmen, their flower decorated horses, carriages and accompanying brass bands, around noon there is a twelve gun salute showing the first "Oktoberfest keg tapping" of the year has taken place.

 With that keg tapped, hopefully with only one strike, although the minimum so far is two, Munich's mayor shouts "O'Zapft is!", "It's tapped"; Oktoberfest can begin and the beer flow.